 In 2022 some sessions will be held online.
 Online Weaving workshops and webinars on Harnessing Knowledge of the Land and the Sea and Indigenous History and Artefacts give everyone a chance to participate.

 Indigenous Science Experience is presented by the National Indigenous Science Education Program (NISEP), a consortium that encompasses science academics, Indigenous Elders and community members, school staff and students and collaborator STEM organisation.
 It is based at Macquarie University, Sydney.
-The Indigenous Science Experience in Redfern Park is supported by Inspiring NSW as part of National Science Week.
+The Indigenous Science Experience Redfern is supported by Inspiring NSW as part of National Science Week.